Vázquez homers twice to lead Pérez and Red Sox past Mets 4-2

+NEW YORK (AP) — Christian Vázquez is giving the Boston Red Sox everything they could ever hope for behind the plate.

+Meanwhile, the New York Mets are still waiting for Edwin Díaz to figure it out in the Big Apple.

-NEW YORK (AP) — Christian Vázquez hit two more homers and Martín Pérez gave Boston’s patchwork rotation a much-needed lift Thursday night, leading the Red Sox to a 4-2 victory over the New York Mets.
+Vázquez hit two more home runs and Martín Pérez gave Boston’s patchwork rotation a much-needed lift Thursday night, leading the Red Sox to a 4-2 victory over the Mets.

-Pérez (1-1) overcame four walks and some shaky defense behind him, allowing only two hits while striking out five in 5 2/3 innings for his first win with the Red Sox.
+Pérez (1-1) overcame four walks and some shaky defense behind him, allowing only two hits while striking out five in 5 2/3 innings for his first win with Boston.
 The left-hander signed a $6.5 million, one-year contract as a free agent in December.

+“Great job from Martín to get us that far and really commanded his pitches well from the first inning on,” Red Sox manager Ron Roenicke said.
+“That’s huge for us to have him do that.”

-Vázquez connected twice off Steven Matz (0-1), including a two-run shot on an 0-2 pitch in the fourth that put Boston ahead 3-2 and left a frustrated Matz shaking his head.
+Vázquez had three RBIs for the second consecutive night.
+He connected twice off Steven Matz (0-1), including a two-run shot on an 0-2 pitch in the fourth that followed Xander Bogaerts’ soft infield single.

+The drive put Boston ahead 3-2 and left Matz shaking his head.

+“I put the pitch where I wanted it,” he said.
+“I got 0-2 on him really fast and then he got me.
+So I was definitely frustrated right there.”

-Boston loaded the bases with nobody out in the ninth and added an insurance run when Edwin Díaz hit José Peraza with a pitch.
+Boston loaded the bases with nobody out in the ninth and added an insurance run when an erratic Díaz hit José Peraza with a pitch.
+Díaz also walked two batters in a 35-pitch outing, his latest meltdown since the All-Star reliever was acquired from Seattle in a splashy trade before last season.

+The right-hander had such a horrendous first year with the Mets that he lost his job as closer.
+He earned a save in his first 2020 appearance but then blew a chance last weekend when he served up a tying homer against Atlanta.

+“We need to talk.
+We need to work, and that’s something that we’re going to do,” Rojas said.
+“He’s got to control his emotions.
+That’s (one) of the things that we’re definitely going to talk about.”

-Heath Hembree worked out of trouble in the seventh, and Matt Barnes did the same in the eighth.
+Heath Hembree worked out of trouble in the seventh for Boston, and Matt Barnes did the same in the eighth.
 Brandon Workman, on the mound for the third straight day after throwing 30 pitches Wednesday, got three outs for his second save — both in the last two nights.

 Workman whiffed slugger Pete Alonso with a runner on second to end a game that took 3 hours, 49 minutes.